rajsekharde/ci-cd-test/README.md

 - Add the CD script to ssh into an instance, pull latest docker image and run it
 - Add new secrets to Github repository: EC2 IP address, username, ssh key
 - Commit and push code.
 Upon success of CI pipeline, the CD script runs.
+- ** GitHub repository secrets should be updated with latest EC2 instance IP address

 ## CI Pipeline